-These actions waned after a few years, 14 and the Amnesty Act of 1898 completely removed all Section Three disabilities incurred to that date.
-The original Enforcement Act was codified as 13 Judiciary ch.
-3, sec.
-563 and later recodified into 28 Judicial Code 41 - but in 1948, Congress repealed 28 USC 41 in its entirety.
-See Act of June 25, 1948, ch.
-646, § 39, 62 Stat.
-869, 993; see also Act of June 25, 1948, ch.
-645, § 2383, 62 Stat.
-683, 808.
-In 2021, legislation was introduced in Congress to create a cause of action to remove individuals from office who were engaged in insurrection or rebellion, but that bill died in Congress.
-15 Thus, there is no private right of action that allows individuals such as Plaintiff to enforce Section Three against President Trump.
+These actions waned after a few years, and the Amnesty Act of 1898 completely removed all Section Three disabilities incurred to that date.
+In 1925, the Enforcement Act was repealed entirely.
+(By then, nearly every participant in the Civil War had passed away.)
+A century later, in 2021, legislation was introduced in Congress to create a cause of action to remove individuals from office who were engaged in insurrection or rebellion, but that bill died in Congress.
+Thus, there is no private right of action that allows individuals such as Plaintiff to enforce Section Three against President Trump.